For decades, high-fructose corn syrup has been used as a sweetener in processed foods.

 Instead, they float separately alongside each other.

 These differences do not affect nutritional value or health properties.

 In your digestive system, sugar is broken down into fructose and glucose — so corn syrup and sugar end up looking exactly the same.

 Gram for gram, HFCS 55 has slightly higher levels of fructose than regular sugar.
 The difference is very small and not particularly relevant from a health perspective.

-The main reason why sugar-based sweeteners are unhealthy, is because of the large amount of fructose they supply.
+The main reason why sugar-based sweeteners are unhealthy is because of the large amount of fructose they supply.

-In other words, they are both equally bad.
+In other words, they’re both equally bad when consumed in excess.